• 5 Bedrooms

 • Cottage

-Giant traditional Nags Head bungalow with heart pine walls, wrap around porches, outdoor shower and walkway and a covered Gazebo on the dune to the beach!
+Generous traditional Nags Head bungalow with heart pine walls, wrap around porches, outdoor shower and walkway and a covered Gazebo on the dune to the beach!

 Located in the heart of Nags Head, close to shopping and eateries.